Louisiana Mesothelioma Lawyer

 W.R.
 Grace and Libby Vermiculite

 In 2005, the Agency for Toxic Substances and Disease Registry reported on the New Orleans vermiculite facility.
-The registry confirmed that between seventy and ninety former workers were exposed to asbestos there.
-Orleans Parish, where the facility is located, has the highest asbestos-related death rate in the state of Louisiana.[3]
+The registry confirmed that between seventy and ninety former workers suffered asbestos exposure there.
+Orleans Parish, where the facility is located, has the highest asbestos-related death rate in the state of Louisiana.[6]

 Sites with Known Asbestos Exposure in Louisiana

-Many Louisiana public buildings and job sites have documented asbestos, which could have potentially exposed workers or residents to dangerous fibers.
+Many Louisiana public buildings and job sites have documented asbestos, potentially exposing workers or residents to dangerous fibers.
 Some of these include:

 - Dow Chemical Company, Plaquemine